 It is worth noting that the terms of repayment in MCA agreements are typically steeper than other methods on this list, and the percentage that the MCA company takes from credit/debit sales can be pretty high—especially if your business is in a revenue lull.

 More and more businesses are opting to fund a chunk of their startup by assuming debt on a credit card.
 This practice, however, is expensive, and completely untenable if you have bad credit.
 Even if you have a good credit score, funding a startup through credit card usage is seen as a surefire path to failure from many entrepreneurial pundits.
 Nonetheless, people have done it, and it is worth noting as an option—albeit an unwise one.

-There are various options for you as entrepreneur when it comes to funding a startup company.
+There are various options for you an entrepreneur when it comes to funding a startup company.
 Explore each one and assess which is most appropriate for your business model.
 Often times, you will have to resort to a combination of the aforementioned methods— and that is normal.
 If throughout your research, you find that your company could benefit from the expedited access to working capital offered by invoice factoring, get in touch with Factor Finders; our connections in the invoice factoring industry will ensure that you get the best deal possible.
-For more startup advice, check out the other in-depth articles in the Startup Series.